cgiacomini/blackadder-operator/doc/ARTICLE.md

   finalizers:
   - kubernetes
 ```
-In creating the namespace, kubernetes by default creates also a default *serviceaccount* to which we will gren later the rights
+In creating the namespace, kubernetes by default creates also a default *serviceaccount* to which we will grent later the rights
 to list, patch and delete Pod, Deployment and ConfigMap objects.

 ### ClusterRole YAML file - ClusterRole.yaml